I wrote a book, so why isn’t it selling?

 But first, they have to be able to find your book.
 One of the most frequent questions I’m asked by newly self-published authors is, “why isn’t my book selling?”

-While there are a thousand reasons why a book doesn’t sell well, there is one fact that many newly self-published authors often fail to realise.
-The book market and the ebook market, in particular, is now well and truly over-supplied.
+While there are a thousand reasons why a book doesn’t sell well, there is one fact that many newly self-published authors often fail to realize.
+The book market and the ebook market, in particular, are now well and truly over-supplied.

 411,422 books were published in the U.S. in 2007.

 1,052,803 books were published in the U.S. in 2009.

 Approximately 3,000,000 books were published in the U.S. in 2011.